Isu-Patel/Isu-Patel/README.md

 ## Hi There 👋

 Hello, I'm Isu.
-A Coder love to do Coding with Python and is interested in Artificial intelligence
+A Coder who loves to do Coding with Python and is interested in Artificial intelligence

 - I am a Learner.
 - Learning About Python and Artificial Intelligence.